binipringle/intro-to-dh/_texts/2-version-control.md

 rights: This tutorial is based on previous work by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh for the CUNY Graduate Center Digital Humanities Research Institute.
 source: Graduate Center Digital Humanities Research Institute
 ---
+##### This tutorial is based on previous work by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh for the CUNY Graduate Center Digital Humanities Research Institute.

 Git is version control software used to track the state of files associated with a project.
 Users can take snapshots of files, travel through the history of a project, collaborate transparently with others, and easily keep compatible data in many locations.